Accenture/reactive-interaction-gateway/docs/the-big-picture.md

 ## Use Case: Real Time Updates

 You see a Twitter notification that The Glitch Mob is doing a pop-up concert two nights from now at a venue just a few blocks from your apartment.
 No way!
-Your long-distance partner loves Glitch Mob and they’re in town for a visit this weekend.
+Your long-distance partner loves The Glitch Mob and they’re in town for a visit this weekend.

 Working late at the client site, you quickly log on to the ticket vendor on your laptop and look to book tickets before your car to the airport arrives.